Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Results and Interpretations

 \subsection{General Statistics}

 The primary studies included in the research, totalling $105$, were synthesized for relevant data.
 They consist only of journal articles and conference papers based on the selection criteria specified in the systematic review protocol.
 Figure \ref{fig5} reveals the frequency of the sample\textemdash included primary studies\textemdash over the years.
 It attests that the Yor\`{u}b\'{a} NLP research has grown over the years, with an apparent upward trend after the break in year $2017$.
 In addition, $2023$ and $2024$ have the highest number of primary studies, even though the latter year is yet to end at the time of this review.
 Subsequently, the publications are assessed based on the type.
-Figure \ref{fig6} shows the distribution of article type, in which there are more conference papers $(62.9\%)$ than journal articles $(37.1 \%)$.
-This observation is plausible as most researchers in this domain are primarily involved in conferences. \\
+Figure \ref{fig6} shows the distribution of article type, in which there are more conference papers $(62.9\%)$ than journal articles $(37.1\% )$.
+This observation is plausible as most researchers in this domain are primarily involved in conferences, probably as conference publications are typically shorter and faster to publish. \\

-Furthermore, accessing the authors contributing to this field shows an informative trend, as depicted in Figure \ref{fig7}.
-Figure \ref{fig7b} shows the top 20 authors in this field based on the primary studies.
-The top author, David Adelani, has about 18 included publications in total.
-Moreover, there have been observable collaborations among the top $7$ authors, including Dossou, BFP; and Osei, S. Similarly, significant collaborations exist among Lin, J; Oladipo, A; and Ogundepo, OJ, among other notable collaborations.
-In addition, even though the top $20$ authors in the field were represented, the minimum number of publications on the chart in Figure \ref{fig7b} being $5$, left out authors with publications between $2$ and $4$.
-Hence, Figure \ref{fig7a} ensures a representative visualization by revealing famous authors in the research domain.\\

-Finally, Figure \ref{fig10} shows the first authors' geographical locations at the publication's time.
+Furthermore, Figure \ref{fig10} shows the first authors' geographical locations at the publication's time.
 It reveals an interesting insight, making it known that most publishers were based in Nigeria at the time of publishing, while a considerable number were also in the United States, Canada, South Africa, Germany, and the Benin Republic.
 This tells that research in this domain extends beyond the dominant speaking country of the Language---Nigeria.
-It also shows promising outcomes due to visible collaborations taking place among researchers across the world.
+It also shows promising outcomes due to visible collaborations taking place among researchers across the world. \\

+Finally, accessing the authors' contributions to this field shows an informative trend, as depicted in Figure \ref{fig7}.
+It shows the top 20 authors in this field based on the primary studies.
+The top author, David Adelani, has about $18$ publications in total.
+Moreover, there have been observable collaborations among the top $7$ authors, including Dossou, BFP; and Osei, S. Similarly, significant collaborations exist among Lin, J; Oladipo, A; and Ogundepo, OJ, among other notable collaborations.
+This diagram reveals famous authors in the research domain.